hpxmlwg/hpxml/guide/source/software_developer/introduction.rst

 are not codified in the schema that are necessary to write and interpret HPXML documents across platforms.
 [THE BPI STANDARDS OUTLINING HPXML SHOULD BE MENTIONED AROUND HERE.]

-The majority of the assumptions and recommendations here come from the a [WHICH ONE?
-THE OR A?] set of pilot implementations of the :ref:`Audit-Retrofit Use Case
+The majority of the assumptions and recommendations here come from the set of pilot implementations in the :doc:`Audit-Upgrade Use Case
-<auditretrofitusecase>`.
+</software_developer/usecases/auditupgrade>`.
 This guide primarily documents lessons learned from
 those pilots.
 As other use cases present themselves, this guide will be augmented appropriately.